ciroque/CentralConfigurationRepository/README.md

 ##### Application
 The application segment is generally used to distinguish specific products and / or groups of products that perform / provide distinctive functionality.
-As with the environment segment, the CentralConfigurationRepository imposes no restrictions and is totally flexible in regards to how applications are defined and used.
+As with the environment segment, the Central Configuration Repository imposes no restrictions and is totally flexible in regards to how applications are defined and used.

 ##### Scope